 The stock is trading at rich multiples, particularly given that it operates in the utility sector.

 Another thing to watch is the partnership between NextEra Energy (parent company) and NextEra Energy Partners.
 NextEra Energy sells completed assets to its partner to fund its spending.
 However, NextEra Energy partners debt has continued to grow, and its credit rating has dropped, which is worth noting as it could have a negative impact on both businesses.

 If you want to stay ahead of the curve and invest in stocks for a greener future, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.